pi-hole/docs/docs/guides/vpn/wireguard/client.md

     When this option is enabled, a keepalive packet is sent to the server endpoint once every interval seconds.
 A sensible interval that works with a wide variety of firewalls is `25` seconds.
 Setting it to 0 turns the feature off, which is the default.

     Handshakes are not the same as keep-alives.
 A handshake establishes a limited-time session of about 3 minutes.
-So, for about 3 minutes your client is able to send its keep-alive packets without requireing a new session.
+So, for about 3 minutes your client is able to send its keep-alive packets without requiring a new session.
 Then, when the session expires, sending a new keep-alive requires a new session for which you should see a new handshake.
 In practice, the client initiates a handshake earlier.

     **TL;DR** If you're behind NAT or a firewall and you want to receive incoming connections long after network traffic has gone silent, this option will keep the "connection" open in the eyes of NAT.
 <!-- markdownlint-disable code-block-style -->